 - The 1840s were known as the 'Hungry Forties' because of poor harvests but the situation in Ireland, which was then part of the United Kingdom, became much, much worse. - More than a million people died of starvation and disease in the Great Famine between 1845 and 1852 and about one and a half million people emigrated reducing the population by about a third (8 million to 5.5 million). - The Irish population depended on potatoes as they gave the highest yield of food per acre.
 The potato blight destroyed the crop from 1845 onwards and the famine was reported in The Illustrated London News throughout.
-The real outrage was that enough grain was being exported from Ireland throughout the famine to feed the entire population.
+James Mahoney was an artist living in Cork, Ireland.
+In early 1847 he was asked by the Illustrated London News to tour the surrounding countryside and report on what he saw.
+The resulting articles and illustrations did much to alert the British public of the crisis. - Terry Eagleton, a former professor of English at Oxford, called the Irish Famine "the greatest social disaster of 19th century Europe, an event with something of the characteristics of a low-level nuclear attack."
+Between 1845 and 1855 the Irish population of almost 8.2 million shrank by a third.
+Starvation and disease killed 1.1 million of us, and 2 million emigrated.
+At the end of the famine one out of every three people was gone, leaving the survivors reeling from the sheer scale of the loss.
+It was as bad as the worst famines we see in Africa today and the real outrage was that enough grain was being exported from Ireland throughout the famine to feed the entire population.
 At this time the whole of Ireland was part of the United Kingdom yet the Government allowed grain and butter exports to continue.
-This is why the famine is regarded by many today as direct or indirect genocide. - John Mitchel (1815-1875), Irish nationalist and author, wrote the famous line: 'The Almighty, indeed, sent the potato blight, but the English created the Famine.' - The famine led to a failed uprising in 1848 and eventually to an independent Ireland. - Few painters tackled the subject but the best known was George Frederic Watts in this picture, Irish Famine.
+This is why the famine is regarded by many today as direct or indirect genocide. - John Mitchel (1815-1875), Irish nationalist and author, wrote the famous line: 'The Almighty, indeed, sent the potato blight, but the English created the Famine.' - The famine led to a failed uprising in 1848 and eventually to an independent Ireland. - Following the Great Famine was what is called the Great Silence when grandparents refused to discuss it with their grandchildren.
+The Great Famine was associated with shame, bitterness and revolution.
+The rural Irish countryside still contains ruined cottages, workhouses and burial plots from that period. - Few painters tackled the subject, for example, the Irish artist George Victor du Noyer (1817-1869) who was commissioned to paint realistic views of locations all over Ireland never depicted the famine.
+One of the best known who did was George Frederic Watts albeit only in this one picture, Irish Famine.

 - After the Great Famine (1845-1852), Irish independence was inevitable.
 More than 1 million of Ireland's 8 million people perished of starvation or disease.
 Another 1.5 million (some say 2 million) Irish emigrated.
 The population of Ireland was reduced by nearly a half, this at a time that the population of nearly all other European populations were rapidly expanding.
 As nothing before in Irish history, it created a burning hatred toward the English, both among those who survived in Ireland and the immigrants who fanned out around the world. - Phytophthora infestans or potato blight is still a major problem worldwide and potatoes are the third most important food crop worldwide.
-In 2012 the potatoes lost to blight would have fed 80 million people.

-- One Quaker (Joseph Crosfield) wrote in 1846 that he saw:
+In 2012 the potatoes lost to blight would have fed 80 million people. - One Quaker (Joseph Crosfield) wrote in 1846 that he saw: